Efficient Joining Failure Assessment of Multi-material Car Bodies in Crash

 Development of a 48V Electric Powertrain for 2-wheeler Applications

-Presented By Riccardo Testi (Piaggio & C. SpA)
+Presented By Riccardo Testi (Piaggio)

 A CAE workflow was defined within a new Piaggio development methodology and executed to develop and assess the new Piaggio 48V electric powertrain's performance.
 The workflow involved linked CFD, EMAG and structural analyses.